 In the 7th and 8th centuries, new settlements appeared on the lake, but the first fortifications of the small stronghold were built in the southern part of the island only at the end of the 9th or early 10th century, probably securing the center of local tribal authority.
 In its place, half a century later, prince Mieszko I erected a new, large fortified hillfort with two bridges connected to the mainland.
 Stone buildings were built inside, probably the first of its kind in Poland.
 Craft and service settlements developed nearby bridges.
 During the reign of Mieszko I and king Bolesław Chrobry, the island was one of the main defense and administrative centers of Poland.
 It is possible that it was here that the baptism of the first historic ruler of Poland in 966 was made.

 The end of Ostrów Lednicki’s greatness brought about the internal crisis of the state in the 30s of the 11th century and the invasion of Czech Brzetysław I in 1038, when the bridges were destroyed and the hillfort burned.
-After this event, the church and partially the palas with the chapel were rebuilt, and the settlement was surrounded by a new wood-and-earth ramparts with a height of up to 9 m.
+After this event, the church and partially the palas with the chapel were rebuilt, and the settlement was surrounded by a new wooden and earth rampart.
 However, the island never regained its former function and rank, although the settlement survived until the 13th-14th centuries, and for some time Ostrów even served as the seat of the castellany.
 The status of the main center of power took over in this region of Pobiedziska.
 Later, Ostrów Lednicki was just a cemetery.